diku-dk/dpp-e2024-pub/README.md

 **individually**, and make up 40% of your final grade.
 Submission is on Absalon.

-You will receive feedback a week after the handin deadline (at the latest).
-You then have another week to prepare a resubmission.
-That is, **the resubmission deadline is two weeks after the original handin deadline**.

 The assignment text and handouts will be linked in the schedule above.

+#### Feedback and resubmission

+[Your TA, Anders](#TA), will be grading and providing feedback on your weekly assignments.
+You receive feedback within a week of the handin deadline, and one resubmission attempt is granted for each weekly assignment, which may be used to solve tasks missing in the original hand-in and/or to improve on the existing hand-in (but note that feedback may be sparse for resubmissions).

+As a rule of thumb, the resubmission deadline is **two weeks from the original handin deadline**, but it is *negotiable*.

+Extensions may be granted on weekly assignment (re-)submission deadlines -- please ask [Anders](#TA) if for any reason, personal or otherwise, you need an extension (no need to involve Cosmin or Troels unless you wish to complain about Anders' decision).

 ## Group project and exam